 Release Notes: Support was added for HTML5 development for Android and iOS devices as well as in Java EE and PHP applications.
 Editing support for Knockout and AngularJS frameworks was added.
 Java SE 8 is now supported.
 JavaFX support was redesigned according to the JDK 8 architecture.
 Many other enhancements were made.

 Open Camera is a camera app for Android phones and tablets.
 It has the option to auto-stabilize so your pictures are perfectly level no matter what.
-Other features include zoom (multi-touch and single-touch), flash, focus modes, focus and metering areas, face detection, front/back camera, scene modes, color effects, white balance, exposure compensation, video recording, timer, burst mode, geotagging, configurable volume keys, and choice of save folder.
+Other features include zoom (multi-touch and single-touch), flash, focus modes, focus and metering areas, face detection, front/back camera, scene modes, color effects, white balance, ISO, exposure compensation, exposure lock, video recording, UHD 4K video, video fps and bitrate control, timer, burst mode, geotagging, configurable volume keys, and choice of save folder.
 The preview's aspect ratio can be set to either match the display's aspect ratio or the aspect ratio of the photo/video resolution.
 The UI can be optimised for left or right-handed users.

 Release Notes: This release adds control of exposure compensation to the options.
 The auto-focus box (which turns red/green to indicate failure/success of auto-focus) now shows whether or not a focus region has been selected.
 A couple of crashes were fixed, along with with various other bugs.